Seismic Stratigraphy and Seismic Geomorphology into the 21st Century

 Duration: Two days (AAPG shared course)

-Intended Audience: Geologists and geophysicists, both in industry and academia.
+Intended Audience: Intermediate; geologists and geophysicists, both in industry and academia.
 Materials covered will be valuable to both explorationists and exploitationists.

 The application of seismic geomorphology and seismic stratigraphy to exploration and field development is a natural consequence of the advent of high-quality and increasingly more affordable and widespread 3D seismic data currently available.
 Integrating analyses of plan view (geomorphologic) and section view (stratigraphic) images can significantly enhance predictions of the spatial and temporal distribution of subsurface lithology (reservoir, source, and seal), compartmentalization, and stratigraphic trapping capabilities, as well as enhanced understanding of process sedimentology and sequence stratigraphy.